mnhmasum/alphapet-indexing-listview/README.md

 # Simple Alphabet Indexer Recycler view
-Simple Alphabet Index Recycler view is a library for indexing the recycler view list by selecting a letter.
+Simple Alphabet Index Recycler view is a library for indexing the list by selecting a letter.
+It support almost all screen resolution of android.
+It gives you back the selected letter from the alphabet view then developer can implement their own logic.

 ![](https://media.giphy.com/media/3o7WIKTVGEXAwBpi6Y/giphy.gif)